NSW public holidays 2021 – 2022

 All about NSW public holidays

-In 2020, the state of New South Wales observes 13 public holidays.
+In 2021, the state of New South Wales will observe 13 public holidays.
 The number of public holidays observed in NSW remains unchanged each year.

 In New South Wales, public holidays can be divided into three types – national, state and regional.